ace-realholmes/probi_flutter/README.md

 - Sample project for skills assesment

 ## What to do?
-- Sample project: Blog creation APP (API provided by JSON Placeholder)
+- Sample project: Blog management app (API provided by JSON Placeholder)
-- Create a simple blog posting app using flutter
+- Create a simple blog posting app using flutter and required packages.

 ### requirements